openego/eTraGo/doc/theoretical_background.rst

 Grid expansion
 --------------
 The grid expansion is realized by extending the capacities of existing lines and substations.
-The transmitted capacity of the operation is regarded as part of the optimization problem starting from the actual capacities.
-The possible extension of line and substation capacities are unlimited.
-With respect to the different voltage levels and lengths MVA-specific costs are considered in the lopf.
+These capacities are regarded as part of the optimization problem, whereby the possible extension is unlimited.
+With respect to the different voltage levels and lengths MVA-specific costs are considered in the linear optimization of the power flow.
 Besides, several planned grid expansion scenarios from the German grid development plan can be considered as possible additional power lines.